UwULang/uwulang/README.md

 ## Try it Out

 Some simple scripts to try out!
-If you don't have c, try it out with the Python version in `./pseudocode/main.py`, otherwise running it in c with `gcc main.c -Wall -std=c99 -o main`
+If you don't have c, try it out with the Python version in `./pseudocode/main.py`, otherwise running it in c with `gcc main.c -Wall -std=c99 -o main` (You need to build first).
+Once you have the binary, if you provide a file as the first arg, it will take the contents of the file and run UwULang on it (must be 1 line)